 Need some good news?

-Our Sunday morning worship gatherings last approximately one hour and fifteen minutes, from 10:15-11:30am.
+Our Sunday morning worship gatherings last one hour and fifteen minutes, from 10:15-11:30am.
+We will read from the Bible, sing songs together, hear a message from the Bible, and on most Sundays take Communion together.

 True to our name, the good news about Jesus is central to our worship gatherings.
 Here are a few practices you can expect every Sunday: